Artesians/TCL/mechanics/gacha.md

 After the soft pity, the probability of the 5\* increases by a currently unknown value, making it significantly more probable to receive a 5\*.

 The featured characters also have increased rates of pulling.
 The next 5\* is guaranteed to be a featured weapon if you roll a 5\* that is not featured.
 Similarly, for the 4\* weapons, a featured 4\* is guaranteed if a 4\* is rolled that is not featured.
-This guarantee will carry over banner changes.
+This guarantee will carry over across banner changes.
 With Epitomized Path, a selected specific featured 5\* weapon is guaranteed only on the 3rd 5\* pull following 2 other 5\* pulls which were not the selected 5\* weapon.
-Epitomized Path progress does **not** carry over each banner, resetting every 3 weeks.
+Epitomized Path progress does **not** carry over across banner changes (resetting every 3 weeks).

 Thus, the rates before pity weighting are as follows: